moakdesigns/fuel-administrator/README.md

 ## Installation

-At first you have to run the fuelphp installation. (you don't have to download fuelphp again, it's included ;) )
+At first you have to run the fuelphp installation. (you don't have to download fuelphp again, it's always included ;) )

 Documentation: http://fuelphp.com/docs/installation/instructions.html#manual